 David W. King

-David is involved with FLIC because he loves movies covering the spectrum, from epic to produced-on-a-shoestring.
+David is involved with FLIC because he loves movies covering a wide spectrum, from epic to produced-on-a-shoestring.
 Bottom line, he admires filmmakers who take steps of faith and actually tell their stories.
-And as a judge, David finds it great fun to discover little gems as he and his fellow judges review scores of FLIC entries each year.
+And as a judge, David finds it great fun to discover little gems as he and his fellow judges share the privilege of reviewing FLIC entries each year.

 At 16 years old, Gerry had the opportunity to fly to New York City.
 While there she attended two Broadway plays and was forever hooked on live theater.
 Since then she has enjoyed theater wherever her travels have taken her.
 Gerry and husband Joe have worked hard to foster a love for theater in their three daughters.
 When asked to become the FLIC treasurer, she jumped at the opportunity.